mbirchdk/home-k8s/deployments/ddns/readme.md

 ## step 3)
 Go to templates/ddclient-secret.yaml and change:

-zone — your domain name like example.com \
+zone — your domain name like example.com (not subdomain!) \
 login — your Cloudflare account email address \
 password — your global API key from under API Tokens on your Cloudflare profile \
 the line beneath password — full domain name to keep updated, including subdomain like home.example.com